 - You are self-employed and can provide proof of income over a minimum of a two year period

-- You are over 18 and will be no more than 75 years old at the end of the mortgage term
+- All applicants must be aged 18 or over, and they must be no more than 75 years old at the end of the mortgage term

 - You are a resident in the UK and have permanent leave to remain